b3lab/horizon/README.rst

 * Project documentation: https://docs.openstack.org/horizon/latest/
 * Release notes: https://docs.openstack.org/releasenotes/horizon/

-Our forked project of Horizon at b3labregister/pike branch includes a self registration panel for OpenStack Pike version.
-This document describes how to install Horizon Dashboard with a registration panel for OpenStack Pike.
+Our forked project of Horizon at safir/stein branch includes a self registration panel for OpenStack Stein version.
+This document describes how to install Horizon Dashboard with a registration panel for OpenStack Stein.

 REQUIREMENTS
 ============

-You need a running OpenStack (stable/pike) installation.
+You need a running OpenStack (stable/stein) installation.
 You can use Devstack as you test environment.
-Be aware b3labegister/pike branch is developed for OpenStack stable/pike version and it may not work with other versions.
+Be aware safir/stein branch is developed for OpenStack stable/stein version and it may not work with other versions.
 It is highly recommended for you to try this installation in a virtual environment first.

 INSTALLATION